The Wild, Wild World of Breastfeeding a Baby

 Okay, here's my real problem.
-There's a lot of advice to be found for injuries sustained due to baby's bad latch or mom's lack of experience, but nothing--I mean a total dearth of concrete recommendations--about attacks by your laundry appliances and how long it takes resultant milk blisters to heal.
-Hint: salve is divinely soothing.
-Lansinoh
+There's a lot of advice to be found for injuries sustained due to a baby's bad latch or a mom's lack of experience, but nothing— I mean, a total dearth of concrete recommendations—about attacks by your laundry appliances and how long it takes resultant blisters to heal.
+Hint: Lansinoh salve is divinely soothing.

 I Spit (Up) In Your Soup

 What?
 It wasn't done to your liking?
 You're sending it back?
 I suppose I don't get a tip, either.
 Hey!
 It's okay.
 There, there.
 You want more, sir?
 Of course.
 Rare, medium, or well done?